Alimony and Spousal Maintenance Attorney in New York, New York

 factor in for this

 New York, NY family law attorney Lisa Zeiderman talks about the factors the court considers when determining spousal support.
-The court considers several factors when determining spousal support, including the age and health of the parties, the duration of the marriage, and the lifestyle of each party.
-Lifestyle is a complex factor; while it is significant, it does not imply that one spouse must sustain the other’s standard of living exactly as it was during the marriage.
-Individuals seeking spousal support often believe their spouse should be able to match their previous lifestyle dollar for dollar.
-However, this may not be feasible after separation, as two households now exist, along with additional expenses.
+She notes that the court considers several factors when determining spousal support, including the age and health of the parties, the length of the marriage, and their lifestyle.
+Lifestyle is an important consideration, but it does not guarantee that one spouse will be able to replicate the exact standard of living previously shared.
+While a couple may have maintained a certain lifestyle together, after separation there are two households, children’s needs, and other expenses to account for.

 More Videos From This Lawyer